nodejs/node-chakracore/README.md

 ```
 It will create a `android-ndk-r15c` folder.
 Save that path for later.

-### Prerequisites to build the Android library on Mac OS:
+### Prerequisites to build the Android library on macOS:

 #### Git:

 Run `git` in a terminal window, it will show a prompt to install it if not already present.
 As an alternative, installing one of these will install `git`:
-* XCode, with the Command Line Tools.
+* Xcode, with the Command Line Tools.
 * [Homebrew](https://brew.sh/)
 * [Git-SCM](https://git-scm.com/download/mac)

-#### Install Android NDK r15c for Mac OS:
+#### Install Android NDK r15c for macOS:
 Choose a location where you want to install the Android NDK and run:
 ```sh
 curl https://dl.google.com/android/repository/android-ndk-r15c-darwin-x86_64.zip -o ndk.zip